I'm Breathless: Rankings

 I'm Breathless was included in a number of critics' lists.
-It appeared at number five in the 1990 Pazz & Jop: Dean's List of The Village Voice.
+The album appeared at number five in the 1990 Pazz & Jop: Dean's List of The Village Voice.
 The staff of Slant Magazine recognized the release as one of "The 10 Best Albums of 1990", commenting that it is in this album "where she truly started pushing outside her vocal comfort zone".
 Houston Chronicle and Stacker named it one of the "100 best movie and TV soundtracks of all time".
 Russell Ash included I'm Breathless in his Madonna's albums ranking section in the book The Top 10 of Everything (1999).
 Entertainment website E!
 Online commented: "The album is most fondly remembered for spawning one of Madge's most successful and influential tracks, 'Vogue'".
 The song "Something to Remember" was included in VH1's list of "Madonna's 25 Most Underrated Deep Cuts And B-Sides".
+The Official Charts Company also included "Back in Business" and "I'm Going Bananas" among Madonna's best deep cuts.
+Album's tracks "Sooner or Later", "Something to Remember" and "Vogue" were included in a rank of the best 100 Best Madonna Songs by Parade in 2023, with the latter topping the list.